-Even though colleges typically give you a few weeks or months after the start of the semester to pay your tuition and other fees.
+Colleges typically give you a few weeks or months after the start of the semester to pay your tuition and other fees.
 However, it’s possible to fall behind and end up with a past-due balance — like if you’re facing a financial emergency or other unexpected circumstances.

 What happens when your tuition is past due?